voxpupuli/puppet-icinga2/TESTING.md

 # TESTING
+# TESTING

 ## Prerequisites
-Before starting any test, you should make sure you have installed all dependent puppet modules.
-Find a list of all dependencies in [README.md] or [metadata.json].
+Before starting any test, you should make sure you have installed the Puppet PDK and Bolt, also Vagrant and VirtualBox have to be installed for acceptance tests.

 Required gems are installed with `bundler`:
 ```
 cd puppet-icinga2
-bundle install
+pdk bundle install
 ```

 ## Validation tests